 Similarly, if a new subscriber joins your email list and you’re silent, that’s not a good user experience for your leads.
-Besides, the perfect time to reach out is when you get a new subscriber.
+Besides, the perfect time to reach out is when you get a new lead for your small business.

 First impressions matter the most!
 So, if you want your subscribers to feel comfortable, send them a welcome email right away.
 Let them get to know you better while you find out what they expect from you.

 You can send text-only welcome emails or add interactive visuals.
 In short, any format you think suits your business well.
 Just keep everything professional.
-Before you start, you can check out some e-commerce email marketing templates from Airbnb, Asana, Casper, Grammarly, Starbucks, etc. They use unique yet similar approaches and stay in contact with customers from the beginning.
+We’ll also recommend you employ an autoresponder to send welcome emails more effectively.

 3. Keep subscribers engaged

 People are way more distracted than before.
-You wouldn’t want your leads to forget about you and later buy from somewhere else, do you?
+You wouldn’t want your leads to forget about you and buy from somewhere else later, do you?
 Then keep them interested and inclined to shop from you frequently.

 Let’s say you sent an email saying that you are offering free shipping, a user discount at checkout, or a free trial.
 You can bet that people will be swarming into your digital store!
 Applying these simple tricks in e-commerce email Marketing can help you develop a two-way relationship with customers.